Home » did you know » What cigarettes contain

 Stop smoking

-After 8 hours, the carbon monoxide in your blood drops to normal.
+Stop smoking and after 8 hours the carbon monoxide in your blood drops to normal.

 After 48 hours, nerve endings start regrowing and the ability to smell and taste is enhanced.